-Secretary of State Mike Pompeo Confirms He Was On Phone For Trump's Call To Zelenskiy
+Secretary of State Mike Pompeo Confirms He Was On Trump's Call With Zelenskiy

 The bipartisan meeting, which is to be held at a secure facility, will include the Senate Foreign Relations Committee and House Foreign Affairs Committee, along with panels on homeland security, oversight and intelligence.

-Pompeo's admission comes 10 days after he deflected questions about the Ukraine phone call when the topic came up during an interview with ABC News' Martha Raddatz.
+Pompeo's admission comes 10 days after he deflected questions about the Ukraine call when the topic came up during an interview with Martha Raddatz on ABC News' This Week.

-In that segment on ABC's This Week, Raddatz summarized news reports about the call and noted Trump's insistence that it was "a perfectly fine and respectful conversation."
-She then asked the secretary what he knew about Trump and Zelenskiy's conversation about Biden — and Pompeo replied, "So, you just gave me a report about a I.C. [intelligence community] whistle-blower complaint, none of which I've seen."
+During the segment, Raddatz summarized news reports about the call and noted Trump's insistence that it was "a perfectly fine and respectful conversation."
+She asked the secretary what he knew about Trump and Zelenskiy's conversation regarding Biden — and Pompeo replied, "So, you just gave me a report about a I.C. [intelligence community] whistle-blower complaint, none of which I've seen."

-Rather than disclose that he had been on the phone call, Pompeo went on to describe the Trump administration's policy toward Ukraine.
+Pompeo went on to describe the Trump administration's policy toward Ukraine but did not disclose that he had been on the phone call.
 When Raddatz followed up by asking about Trump's request for an investigation, Pompeo said, "I think I saw a statement from the Ukrainian foreign minister yesterday, said there was no pressure applied in the course of the conversation."

-At the time, Pompeo didn't seem to expect the White House to release a transcript of the phone call, a move he said was rare.
+At the time, Pompeo didn't seem to expect the White House to release an account of the call, a move he said was rare.

-"It wouldn't be appropriate to do so, except in — in the most extreme circumstances," Pompeo said.
-He added, "there's no evidence that that would be appropriate here at this point."
+"It wouldn't be appropriate to do so, except in — in the most extreme circumstances," Pompeo said, adding, "There's no evidence that that would be appropriate here at this point."

-The secretary confirmed his participation in the call a day after reports first emerged that he took part.
+The secretary confirmed his participation in the call a day after news reports that he took part.
 In response to those reports, key House Democrats issued a statement saying that Pompeo "is now a fact witness in the House impeachment inquiry."

 Congressional Democrats and Pompeo have been trading accusations that each side is attempting to intimidate or bully witnesses in the impeachment inquiry.
 On Tuesday, House Democrats postponed what had been expected to be the first in a series of depositions of current and former State Department staffers after Pompeo raised objections.